mwvgroup/pwv_kpno/README.md

             hour  (int): The hour of the desired PWV data in 24-hour format

         Returns:
-            pwv_data (astropy.table.Table): A table of measured PWV values in mm
+            data (astropy.table.Table): A table of measured PWV values in mm

     modeled_pwv(year=None, month=None, day=None, hour=None):